 - 5.Epidemiological discoveries on the effectiveness of different public health regulations between nations.

 - 1.Gitcoin Bounties for specific tasks

-- 2.Encoding git commits with NFTs entitling the developer to ongoing royalties in proportion to their contributions.
+- 2.Encoding git commits with NFTs entitles the developer to ongoing royalties in proportion to their contributions.

 CureDAO is a laboratory consisting of many experiments.